EveronLife/EveronLife/docs/siren_system/further_modding.md

 You can find detailed information on the [official wiki](https://community.bistudio.com/wiki/Arma_Reforger:Textures).
 Emissive texture is particularly important.

-If you took a modular approach or if your lights are all the same color, different emissive colors should be set in the material, not the texture.
+If you took a modular approach or if your lights are all the same color, different emissive colors should be set in `EL_LightComponent`, not the texture.
 This allows for more flexibility.
-You can make different materials with different emissive colors and swap them on the next step.
+You can configure the color and emissive multiplier in the `EL_LightComponent`.

 #### Enclosure